 Making sure that your home is well sealed and insulated will decrease your power bill.
 You can also install energy efficient windows or add low emissivity coating.
 This will help your home keep its temperature.

 Changing your light fixtures will also help you save more.
 Viribright found that LED bulbs are more efficient.
 They also last longer than the average incandescent or CFL bulb.

-When you use your solar panels you are using clean energy that isn’t harming the environment.
-However, dangerous chemicals get emitted as a result of photovoltaic manufacturing.
+When you use your solar panels, you are using clean energy that isn’t harming the environment.
+However, dangerous chemicals are produced as a result of photovoltaic manufacturing.
 This is a concern for many, but it may not be as bad as it has been made to seem.

-The US Department of Energy found that solar panels take between 1 to 4 years of use to payback the pollution that was emitted during the manufacturing process.
-Solar customers avoid emitting sulfur dioxide, nitrogen oxide, and carbon dioxide for 25 plus years.
+The US Department of Energy found that solar panels take between one to four years of use to payback the pollution that was emitted during the manufacturing process.
+Solar customers avoid emitting sulfur dioxide, nitrogen oxide and carbon dioxide for 25 plus years.

 PV Recycling Options